Let the Dominoes Fall: Release

 On March 30, 2009, Let the Dominoes Fall was announced for release in three months' time; the following day, the track listing and artwork were posted online.
 "Last One to Die" was made available for streaming on April 7, 2009, via the band's Myspace page.
 From late April 2009, until the album's release, the band posted several making-of videos online.
 On May 12, 2009, a music video was released for "Last One to Die".
 A week later, "East Bay Night" was posted on Myspace.
 Shortly after this, the band performed at the KROQ Weenie Roast.
 Let the Dominoes Fall was made available for streaming on May 26 on their Myspace, before being released on June 2 through Hellcat Records.
 "Up to No Good" was released as the album's second single.
 A deluxe edition of the album was released which included a bonus CD of the entire album in acoustic form, and a DVD featuring a documentary about the making of the album.
 On June 10, 2009, the band appeared on The Tonight Show with Conan O'Brien, performing "Last One to Die".
 In June and July, the band supported Rise Against on their headlining tour of the US.
 On October 12, 2009, a music video was released for "Up to No Good".

 Reception

 It debuted at number 11 on the Billboard 200, making it Rancid's highest-charting album to date.

+Jim Kaz of IGN gave the album a 8.8/10 stating "it's refreshing to see seasoned vets like Rancid back on the scene to show the new kids how it's done.
+Rather than merely resting on its considerable laurels, the band continues to cross boundaries, genres and scenes, all while retaining its punk core.
+Let The Dominoes Fall is full testament to that."
+Tim Sendra of AllMusic wrote "2009's Let the Dominos Fall, was released a full six years after Indestructible.
+In that time much changed in the world (and the band swapped drummers, with Branden Steineckert stepping in for Brett Reed) but not a whole lot changed with the band's sound.
+Sure, there were a few cosmetic differences here and there but the fire, spirit, and strength the band exhibited since their debut in the early '90s hasn't faded at all."